Organic solar cell: Effect of film morphology

 As described above, dispersed heterojunctions of donor-acceptor organic materials have high quantum efficiencies compared to the planar hetero-junction, because in dispersed heterojunctions it is more likely for an exciton to find an interface within its diffusion length.
 Film morphology can also have a drastic effect on the quantum efficiency of the device.
 Rough surfaces and the presence of voids can increase the series resistance and also the chance of short-circuiting.
 Film morphology and, as a result, quantum efficiency can be improved by annealing of a device after covering it by a ~1000 Å thick metal cathode.
 Metal film on top of the organic film applies stresses on the organic film, which helps to prevent the morphological relaxation in the organic film.
 This gives more densely packed films and at the same time allows the formation of phase-separated interpenetrating donor-acceptor interface inside the bulk of organic thin film.

+Building upon these advancements, the National Renewable Energy Laboratory (NREL) has been developing roll-to-roll processing techniques ther refine morphological control in Bulk heterojunction layers. by precisely turning phase separation between donor-acceptor materials, these techniques facilitate more efficient charge extraction and transport, ultimately improving overall device performance.
+Additionally by optimizing deposit conditions and processes the solvent, NREL approach seeks to min morphological defects that contribute to charge recombination, thereby enhancing both efficiency and environmental sustainability in organic solar cells production.